In this comprehensive guide, you’ll learn how to use visualization to strengthen your focus and train your mind toward your goals.

 1. Goal Clarity

-Before visualizing, define your goal using the SMART framework:
+Before visualizing, gain clarity by defining your goal using the SMART framework.

 a.
 Criterion: Specific